-The Municipal Aggregation Statute provides that a town may initiate the process to aggregate electrical load upon authorization by a majority vote of town meeting.
-The Town obtained such authorization by vote at its Town Meeting on May 9, 2022.
-A copy of the Town Meeting vote is provided as Attachment A to Exhibit 3 of the Town's Petition for Approval of Municipal Aggregation Plan (Petition).
+The Aggregation Statute provides that a town may initiate the process to aggregate electrical load upon authorization by a majority vote of town meeting and that a city may do so by a majority vote of the city council with the approval of the mayor or city manager.
+The Communities obtained such authorizations and copies are provided as Attachment A to Exhibit 3 of the Petition for Approval of Municipal Aggregation Plan (Petition).